needle-mirror/com.unity.entities/Documentation~/systems-version-numbers.md

 When you use the `WithChangeFilter()` method in an `Entities.ForEach` construction, ECS compares the `Chunk.ChangeVersion` for that specific component to `System.LastSystemVersion`, and it only processes chunks whose component arrays have been accessed as writeable after the system last started running.

 For example, if the amount of health points of a group of units is guaranteed not to have changed since the previous frame, you can skip checking if those units should update their damage model.

+If a system manually calls another system's `Update()` method from inside its own `OnUpdate()` method, `EntityQuery` objects in the caller system might see unexpected and incorrect change version numbers based on the processing performed in the target system.
+For this reason, you shouldn't manually update one system from another if both systems are processing entity data, especially if either uses `EntityQuery.SetChangedVersionFilter()`.
+This guidance doesn't apply to `ComponentSystemGroup` or other "pass-through" systems which only update other systems without manipulating entity data.

 ## Non-shared component version numbers